Viphase/subo-pistols/README.md

     - Torso 👕
     - Legs 🦵

-  - If you all choose gun, the fastest cowboy will win _(the other, unfortunatley loose 1 out of 3 hearts)_.
+  - If you all choose gun, you'll shoot each other.
 If you all choose to protect - nothing will happen and the second round will begin.
     As you may notice you have 3 hearts (❤️❤️❤️).
 Loose all = loose a game.

 - ## installation & use